 Students must earn a minimum of 120 credits to complete the Bachelor of Science degree with a major in health services.
 Of this total, the degree consists of 12 credits of required health services courses and up to 24 credits of professional courses, with the remainder consisting of general education courses and electives.

 • Licensed diagnostic medical sonographers, radiological technologists, and respiratory therapists will be awarded 24 professional education credits.
 Credits earned at other colleges or universities will be evaluated for transfer.
+The maximum number of transferable credits (including 24 professional education credits) to this degree program is typically between 62-66.5 credits.

 • Graduates who have earned an associate’s degree with an allied health profession major such as diagnostic medical sonographer, dietetic technician, health information technology, medical laboratory technician, nuclear medicine technology, occupational therapy assistant, physical therapy assistant, radiation therapy technology, radiologic technologist, respiratory therapy, or surgical technologist will be awarded up to 24 professional education credits.
 Graduates of designated programs with which the College of General Studies has a transfer credit agreement can, in some cases, transfer more than the 60 credits from a two-year college, speeding up the time to degree completion.
 Please check with an academic advisor for specifics related to your associate’s degree program.
+The maximum number of transferable credits (including 24 professional education credits) to this degree program is typically between 62-66.5 credits.

 A minimum of 12 credits, or four courses, are required as follows: